x-specific-x/construction-waste-model/README.md

 * Expand dataset with higher-resolution waste samples
 * Integrate semantic search with vector embeddings
 * Enhance model robustness with *hard negative samples*
-* Deploy inference as a RESTful microservice for platform use

 ---